 information has brought pleasure previously and thus we anticipate this

 information will also bring pleasure, thus focusing our attention on

 the information.
 Intellectual interest can produce strong storage

 strength and retrieval strength but starts out in a delicate easily

 rivets our attention on some event or episode.
 This can also be used as

-way of re-enabling effortful attention but can also establish efortless attention.
+way of re-enabling effort full attention but can also establish

 unexpected rivets our attention on some event or episode.
 This can also

-be used as way of re-enabling effortful attention.
+be used as way of re-enabling effort full attention.
+Surprise is of

 Interest.
 Story interest occurs where the information comes